Table of Contents

 - Alpha Lipoic Acid – as a natural nootropic increases acetylcholine production by activation of choline acetyltransferase and by increasing glucose uptake.
 This process supplies more Acetyl-CoA to produce acetylcholine.[x]

-The R-Lipoic Acid form of this nootropic supplement also functions as a cofactor for mitochondrial enzymes involved in energy production.
+The R-Lipoic Acid form of this nootropic supplement functions as a cofactor for mitochondrial enzymes involved in energy production.

 - Coenzyme Q10 – is also known as “ubiquinone” because it is ‘ubiquitous’ in the human body.
 CoQ10 is used by every single cell.

-Supplementing with a high quality CoQ10 can be one of the most powerful natural nootropics for boosting energy.
+Supplementing with high quality CoQ10 can be one of the most powerful natural nootropics for boosting energy.

 - PQQ – is the only known nutrient and natural nootropic that can promote the growth of new mitochondria.[xii]
+More mitochondria means more energy.

 And PQQ boosts the production of Nerve Growth Factor (NGF) which assists in the repair, maintenance, and regeneration of neurons in your brain.
-Including many of the neurons crucial for cognition, memory and learning.
+Including many of the neurons responsible for cognition, memory and learning.

 Anxiety and depression are something most of us have had to deal with at one time or another.